Richardaeld/Fat_Racoon_Kitchen/README.md

     + Depending on the magnification used (with a range of 50% - 200%) the :before shadow used will show bad UX.
     + A damage control fix was used to help reduce this occurrence.
         + Fix:
-            + Previously Created "standard" container sizes styles `.<size>-container-height` and have them scale with the responsiveness of the site.
+            + Previously created "standard" container sizes styles `.<size>-container-height` and have them scale with the responsiveness of the site.
             + Give empty containers a mininum height.
             + Give full containers a set max height.